James Wong Howe: Sound film and the war years

 "[t]he cameraman confers with the director on: (a) the composition of shots for action, since some scenes require definite composition for their best dramatic effect, while others require the utmost fluidity, or freedom from any strict definition or stylization; (b) atmosphere; (c) the dramatic mood of the story, which they plan together from beginning to end; (d) the action of the piece."
 Howe's broad view of a cinematographer's responsibilities reflected those established for first cameramen in silent films and continued through the studio era where most directors were also contract employees mainly in charge of actor performances.

 Howe was nominated for an Academy Award in 1944 in the "Best Cinematography: Black-and-White" category for his work on the movie Air Force, a nomination he shared with Elmer Dyer, A.S.C., and Charles A. Marshall.

 In the early 1930s, while at MGM, Howe, who had generally been billed as "James Howe", began listing his name in film credits as "James Wong Howe".
 Over the course of his career, he was also credited as "James How", "Jimmie Howe", and "James Wong How."
 Often publicized as a Chinese cameraman, Howe was prevented from becoming a U.S. citizen until the repeal of the Chinese Exclusion Act in 1943.

 Prior to World War II, Howe met his future wife, novelist Sanora Babb, whom he married in 1937 in Paris.
-Due to anti-miscegenation laws, the marriage would not be legally recognized in the United States until 1948.
+Due to anti-miscegenation laws, the marriage would not be legally recognized in the state of California until 1948.
 Babb died in 2005, aged 98.